SEND

 Contact Details

-If you have any queries or would like any further information, either general or specific, please do not hesitate to contact our School SENCo, Miss Deane.
+If you have any queries or would like any further information, either general or specific, please do not hesitate to contact our School SENDCo, Miss Deane.

 All policies are written in accordance with the Keeping Children Safe in Education Safeguarding document and the Working Together to Safeguard Children document.